General Diagnostics & Maintenance Skills

 A well maintained bicycle is not only safer, more reliable, & longer lasting.
 It's more fun to ride!

-We love to know that the extent to which the space is being used.
-Scan the QR code on the table to tell us what brought you in.
+We need to know the extent to which the space is being used.
+Scan the QR code on the entryway sign to tell us what brought you in.

 Tools are stored in a locker located in the maintenance room.
 How to access them is explained on the Thank You page of the Check-In form.